Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Additional Results

 \begin{lemma} For any distribution $\calD$ over $\calX \times \calY$, for any predictor $f \in \calH$, for any loss $\ell:\R^C \times \calY \to [0,1]$, for any $\delta \in (0,1]$, with probability at least $1-2\delta$ over the draw of $L \sim \calD^m$ and a set of $V$ predictors $h_1, \ldots, h_V \sim Q$, where $Q$ is a dataset-dependent posterior distribution over $\calH$, we have

 \end{lemma} \begin{proof} When computing Theorem~\ref{thm:fullloss} for a Gaussian distribution $Q$ over the predictors, we cannot compute exactly the term

 as the expectation doesn't have a closed form.
 However, similarly to Theorem~\ref{thm:pbb}, we can upper-bound it.
-Instead of using the two-sided Chernoff bound as in \citet{langford2001not, perez2021tighter}, we use the one-sided Chernoff bound \citep{foong2022note}, as we are explicitly interested in an upper bound.
+Instead of using the two-sided Chernoff bound as in \citet{langford2001not, perez2021tighter}, we use the one-sided Chernoff bound \citep{foong2022note}, as we are explicitly interested in an upper-bound.

 With $X_i = \frac{1}{\lambda_{\ell}}d_L(f,h_i)$ and $p = \E[X_i] = \E_{h \sim Q} \frac{1}{\lambda_{\ell}}d_L(f,h)$, with probability at least $1-\delta$ over the sampling of $h_1, \ldots, h_V \sim Q$, we have